Access factsheets providing information on employment law issues for Ireland

 Under Article 55, each registered employer must review the composition of its workforce (both employees and ex-employees) every three years to determine whether the organisation demonstrates ‘fair participation’ by members of the Roman Catholic and Protestant communities.
 The review involves a substantial level of work and the employer needs full and accurate records of the religious background of all its employees and job applicants to complete it.
 Larger employers need information on all applicants for promotion and all leavers too.

-The commission may request a review, and direct how this is to be carried out.
+The Eqiality Commission may request a review, and direct how this is to be carried out.
 In practice, it does do this and has on occasion required changes.
-In addition, reviews can required on behalf of tribunals dealing with discrimination claims.
+In addition, reviews can be required on behalf of tribunals dealing with discrimination claims.

 In addition to some breaches of the monitoring provisions being criminal offences, the commission can also apply a substantial penalty, not matched in Great Britain, where it considers an employer is not providing equality of opportunity, or has not complied with the commission’s instructions or requirements, or given appropriate undertakings.
 This entails the commission serving a notice that the employer is no longer ‘qualified’, which means the organisation cannot obtain public sector contracts or government grants.
 For most employers in Northern Ireland this would create major problems and most public tendering processes require the employer to certify that it is qualified.
 In practice, the commission has almost never had to make use of this power because sensible employers actively engage with it.

-Recruitment and appointment procedures in Northern Ireland need to be more detailed and carefully documented than is sometimes the case in Great Britain because of the way compliance with the monitoring and reporting regime may be taken in account by tribunals.
+Recruitment and appointment procedures in Northern Ireland need to be more detailed and carefully documented than is sometimes the case in Great Britain because of the way compliance with the monitoring and reporting regime may be taken into account by tribunals.
 Northern Ireland tribunals are more willing to draw an inference from failures in procedure or in paperwork that unlawful discrimination has taken place.
-The practical effect of this is that HR functions in Northern Ireland must have someone responsible for monitoring/reporting and for ensuring that recruitment and promotion procedures operate in line with the relevant codes of practice, even though this may require more resources.
+The practical effect of this is that HR teams in Northern Ireland must have someone responsible for monitoring andreporting and for ensuring that recruitment and promotion procedures operate in line with the relevant codes of practice, even though this may require more resources.

 Employers have to tread carefully so as not to be insensitive to any sector of their workforce.
 The Diamond Jubilee celebrations and the Olympics in 2012 and the stocking of products with Union Jacks caused such a stir that the Equality Commission for Northern Ireland had to produce guidance for retailers.